LockonS483/AutoJailMarker/README.md

 # UWU Jail Automarker
-Scuffed Jail Automarkers that doesn't require macros or not using modifier keys
+Scuffed Jail Automarkers that doesn't require macros or not using modifier keys This is intended to be used with api4

 ## How To Install
 * Enable dalamud test by using /xldev, clicking the Dalamud tab at the top left, and checking "Enable Dalamud Testing"